Deferred Action is a discretionary determination to defer removal or deportation action of an individual from the United States.

 Travel outside the U.S. after Approval of Deferred Action Status.

-If USCIS grants Deferred Action status, applicants will be permitted to travel outside of the United States only if they apply for and receive Advance Parole (advance Permission to Travel) from USCIS.
+If USCIS grants Deferred Action status, applicants can travel outside the United States only if they apply for and receive Advance Parole (advance permission to travel) from USCIS.

 A beneficiary of an approved Deferred Action intending to travel outside the United States must apply for Advance Parole.